“Social Movements in Theory and Practice,” University of California, Irvine (Graduate)

-“Black Feminist Politics,” Winter 2024, University of California, Irvine
+“Black Feminist Politics,” University of California, Irvine

 Instructor